 I am thrilled with how the peel & stick wallpaper turned out on the desk.
 It gives it a finished look and the color ties in his great with his blue bed frame.
 Scroll down for steps to covering a furniture edge with wallpaper!

-Step 1: Measure the size of the furniture you want to cover with wallpaper.
+Step 1: Measure the length and width of the furniture you want to cover with wallpaper.
 We measured 3 rectangles for this desk: front, left, and right sides.

 If you are covering the top and/or bottom edge of furniture, include extra material in your measurement so the wallpaper folds over the edges.

 Step 2: Flip over the peel & stick wallpaper and mark where you want to cut using a pencil and straight edge.

 Step 3: With a ruler and an x-acto knife or box cutter, carefully cut the paper where marked in pencil.

 Step 4: Repeat for each strip of paper you need.
 We cut 3 rectangles to cover the front & sides of the desk.

 Because the blue color was important to the design, I was intentional in us cutting from the part of the wallpaper that would show a blue wood grain.

 Step 5: Starting at the top, cover the furniture piece in wallpaper after removing the paper off the back.
 Gently smooth out big air bubbles.

 Step 6: For a smoother finish try a hair dryer (low heat setting) to heat the surface then rub out air bubbles.

 Step 7: Repeat steps 5 & 6 for remaining wallpaper panels.
 We covered the desk sides first, and the front of the desk last.

-Applying peel & stick wallpaper to furniture is an easy way to improve the look to less than perfect furniture for a fraction of the price to replacing.
+Applying faux wood contact paper to furniture is an easy way to improve the look to less than perfect furniture for a fraction of the price to replacing.